itszn/unnamed-sdvx-clone/docs/source/gameplay.rst

     bool autoplay
     int gaugeType // 1 = hard, 0 = normal
     int comboState // 2 = puc, 1 = uc, 0 = normal
-    ScoreReplay[] scoreReplays //Array of previous scores for the current song CritLine critLine // info about crit line and everything attached to it
+	bool[6] noteHeld // Array indicating wether a hold note is being held, in order: ABCDLR bool[2] laserActive // Array indicating if the laser cursor is on a laser, in order: LR ScoreReplay[] scoreReplays //Array of previous scores for the current song CritLine critLine // info about crit line and everything attached to it